Myke623/match-indexer/README.md

 > [!IMPORTANT]
 > The `scale` only applies to the template images, and not the ROIs.
 So, you'll need to determine their origins, widths and heights again for the custom/reduced layout.

+### Threshold
+This is an optional setting necessitated by the fact that the quality of the video you're analysing may not *work well* with the quality of your template images.
+Case in point, Virtua Fighter 5 Final Showdown matches streamed from Arcades in Japan usually incurred some kind of video quality degradation, and so trying to match a highly detailed character face onto a (kind of) blurry video didn't work at all!

+The solution here was to relax the detection threshold value low enough to allow for successful detection, but still high enough to prevent false detections.
+For VF5FS arcade footage, I found this value to be 0.72 (72%).
+Depending on the quality of your videos and templates, this might be a trial-and-error process for you if you encounter detection issues.
+However, most modern Fighting Games these days are usually streamed/recorded with high quality direct-feed footage such that a high detection threshold of around 0.9 (90%) should work just fine, and is also the default value used if not set in the layout file.

 ### How to create layouts
 The best way to create your layout file is to capture a screenshot from the video, open it into an image editing program and draw rectangular shapes over the ROIs for Player 1, Player 2 and the Clock.
 Most image editing programs let you view the shape properties to determine it's origin on the canvas, as well as dimensions such as the width and height: